aspiringsecurity/EthTransport/README.md

 Deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed to moralis)

-Learning and Contributing in the Moralis Partner Eco-systems:
+Learning and Contributing in the Blockchain Eco-systems:

 1. Polygon: We are utilizing ZoraModuleManager, and ZoraProtocolFeeSettings in our our dapp and deploying it on Polygon after registering the Zora market module.
 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/alarmviewer